e9x/krunker-decompiler/README.md

 4. Save

-## How to find the Webpack entry point (aka `theatre.js`)
+## How to find the Webpack entry point

-1. Build the program (if you haven't already)

-    ```sh
-    npm install
-    npm run build
-    ```

-2. Deobfuscate the source (if you haven't already)

-    ```sh
-    npm run deobfuscate ../krunker.js
-    ```

-3. Run the locate entry script

-    ```sh
-    npm run locateEntry
-    ```

-    This will output "Entry point module ID: NUMBER" NUMBER being a literal number.

-    This is the ID of the entry point module.
-The modules can be obtained by running the decompiling steps above.

-    So for this example, the entry point script would be named `NUMBER.js`.
+Entry point is named `index.js` in the processed folder.

-## How to decompile other files (Not webpack)
+## How to decompile other files (Not Krunker/Webpack)

 This tool can be used against other scripts that aren't bundled with Webpack.
 For example, you might want to use this to rename variables or deobfuscate code in a script.